Type IIA String Theory and tmf with Level Structure: String and the Diaconescu-Moore-Witten Anomaly

 \begin{proof}[Proof of Proposition \ref{prop:obstructlift}] Let the space $F$ be the fiber of the map $f:B\String^h \to B\Spin^c\langle W_7\rangle$.
 For a map $X\to B\Spin^c\langle W_7\rangle$, we want to quantify the first obstruction to lifting against the map $f$.
 This will be given by a cohomology class $H^{n+1}(X;\pi_n(F))$.
 The long exact sequence in homotopy groups for the fiber sequence $F \rightarrow B\String^h\rightarrow B\Spin^c\langle W_7\rangle$ is given in \cref{fig:homotopyofF}.
 We see that the only homotopy group that contributes to the obstruction for manifolds $X$ in the degrees we are considering is $\pi_8(F) = \mathbb{Z}$.
 Therefore the obstruction class is in $H^9(X;\Z)$.

 \end{proof} If an obstruction class in $H^n$ trivializes, the choices of trivializations live in a torsor for $H^{n-1}$.
-We summarize the implications below: \begin{itemize} \item For spin$^c$ manifolds in dimension $\leq 5$, the $W_7=0$ condition is always satisfied and for dimension 6 the $W_7=0$ condition is not trivialized uniquely as $H^6(X,\Z)$ is not necessarily trivial. \item For spin$^c$ manifolds $X$ that are dimension 7 and below, the obstruction for a $W_7=0$ condition to lift to a string$^h$ structure vanishes, and there are no choices of trivializations.
-In dimension 8, the obstruction vanishes but not canonically. \item For spin$^c$ manifolds in dimension 9 and 10, it is unclear whether a $W_7$ condition lifts to a string$^h$ structure.
-It was claimed that $\square_\Z(\Sq^2(a\bmod 2))=0$ gives a lift of $a \in H^4(X;\Z)$ to $K$-theory and hence a string$^h$ structure on $X$.
+We summarize the implications below: \begin{itemize} \item For manifolds of dimension $5$ and below, a \spinc structure lifts uniquely to a DMW structure.
+On $6$-manifolds, such a lift exists but may not be unique, as $H^6(X,\Z)$ is not necessarily trivial. \item For spin$^c$ manifolds $X$ that are dimension $7$ and below, the obstruction for a SHW structure to lift to a string$^h$ structure vanishes, and there is a unique lift of a DMW structure to a \stringh structure.
+In dimension 8, the obstruction vanishes but the choice of lift may be nonunique. \item For spin$^c$ manifolds in dimensions 9 and 10, it is thus far unclear whether a DMW structure always lifts to a string$^h$ structure.
+Diaconescu-Moore-Witten~\cite[(5.3)]{DMW:E8} claim that $\square_\Z(\Sq^2(a\bmod 2))=0$ gives a lift of $a \in H^4(X;\Z)$ to $K$-theory and hence a string$^h$ structure on $X$.
 We see here that it is not a priori clear that one obtains a $K$-theory lift in dimension 10, but it is possible in dimension 9.
 It is still possible that the obstruction vanishes on closed DMW $10$-manifolds. \end{itemize}

 \begin{thm} Let $M$ be a closed 9 dimensional \spinc manifold.
 Every DMW structure on $M$ lifts to a \stringh structure. \end{thm} \begin{lem} If $M$ is a closed, $R$-oriented $n$-manifold, for $R$ a ring spectrum, then the map $\Sigma^n R\to R \wedge M_{+}$ induced by the top cell of $M$ splits off as a direct summand. \end{lem} \begin{proof} The bottom cell of any space always splits off stably, by the inclusion of the basepoint followed by the crush map.
-If $M$ is $R$-oriented, Atiyah-Poincaré duality identifies $R\wedge M_+$ with its $(\dim(M))$-shifted ($R$-module) Spanier-Whitehead dual $R\wedge \Sigma^{-\dim(M)} D(M)_+$; the top cell of $D(M)$ corresponds to the bottom cell of $M$, hence splits off, and therefore the top cell of $R\wedge M_+$ does as well. \end{proof} As a result, the $p=9$ column of the $\ku^*(M)$ spectral sequence of a closed \spinc $9$-manifold $M$ splits off as a direct sum, which prohibits any differentials or extensions involving this column.
+If $M$ is $R$-oriented, Atiyah-Poincaré duality identifies $R\wedge M_+$ with its $(\dim(M))$-shifted ($R$-module) Spanier-Whitehead dual $R\wedge \Sigma^{-\dim(M)} D(M)_+$; the top cell of $D(M)$ corresponds to the bottom cell of $M$, hence splits off, and therefore the top cell of $R\wedge M_+$ does as well. \end{proof} As a result, the $p=9$ column of the Atiyah-Hirzebruch spectral sequence computing $\ku^*(M)$ for a closed \spinc $9$-manifold $M$ splits off as a direct sum, which prohibits any differentials or extensions involving this column.